 A student returning from a LOA must resume studies at the same point in the academic programme that they began the LOA.

-If you are a Title IV Loan recipient and a LOA is approved, you will receive notification of this from the US Loans administration team, which will inform you of your loan obligations, amendments, deferment options and consequences of failure to return.
+If you are a Title IV Loan recipient and a LOA is approved, you will receive notification of this from the US Loans team, which will inform you of your loan obligations, amendments, deferment options and consequences of failure to return.
 These may impact your loan repayment terms, including the use of some or all of your loans grace period (you can check this with your loan servicer).
 You will also be informed on the financial consequences if you fail to return from a LOA.

 Impact of a Leave of Absence on your Title IV Loans